April 23, 2020

 Course Catalog 2020-2021

 A student may take courses for a letter grade, on a Pass/D/Fail basis, or as an auditor unless otherwise indicated in the course description.

 Instructors are required to report grades for students enrolled for credit.
 A chart at the end of this chapter shows the grades and their value.
 Grades range from A through F. Plus and minus may be attached to any grade except F.

 A student may be expelled from a course.
 In this event, X is recorded on the permanent record.
-Students receiving an F, WP, WI, WL, W, or X receive no credit for the course.
+Students receiving an F, WD (previously WP), WI, WL, W, or X receive no credit for the course.

 Work completed in a course taken on a pass/D/fail basis will receive the following grades and credit: All coursework receiving a C- or above will have a P recorded on the student's transcript.
 The credit thus earned counts toward graduation in every respect and is subject to the same restrictions as credit earned with a letter grade.
 However, the grade is not calculated in the student's grade point average.
 If the work of the course is D+, D, D-, or F, that grade is recorded on the student's transcript.
 The credit thus earned (for a grade of D+, D, or D-) counts toward graduation in every respect and is subject to the same restrictions as any letter-grade credit, and does affect that student's grade point average.

-The deadline for enrolling in both semester and year courses on a P/D/F basis, or for changing to a letter-grade basis, is the end of the fourth week of the course.
+The deadline for enrolling in both semester and year courses on a P/D/F basis, or for changing to a letter-grade basis, is the end of sixth week of the course.
 Students must have the signatures of the instructor and their advisor before they may enroll in a course on a P/D/F basis.
 Students are specifically required to maintain a consistent grading option over both halves of a year course.
 Students may not change a course grade mode to P/D/F if an academic infractions case is pending for the course.